Which is the best paint brush for applying Paintman Coach Enamel?

 Providing the brush is a good quality item, I would suggest any soft bristled flat or slightly angled good quality brush that does not shed its bristles.
-The key factor is soft bristles, whether natural or synthetic, the make is down to you, I tend to favour Hamilton brushes however they do require lots of tlc, but there are so many on the market, including our own range.
+The key factor is soft bristles, whether natural or synthetic, the make is down to you, I tend to favour Hamilton brushes however they do require lots of tlc, but there are so many on the market, including our own professional and all purpose brushes.

 Yes you can with no problem.
 My suggestion is to do a panel at a time.
 By doing this, you cover a small area at once and you can stop after a panel for a break.
 Using the roller, cover around 4 roller widths.
 Then, using a brush, draw this down the rollered area very gently, preferably in a vertical plane.
 This will take away any roller blemishes or air bubbles, thus allowing the paint to evenly dry giving a glossy finish.